ole-thoeb/practical-generics/tasks/sequence.md

 }
 ```

-If used wrong the array methods can do a lot of unnecessary work and allocations.
+If used wrong, the array methods can do a lot of unnecessary work and allocations.
 Consider the following code to find the first element satisfying some condition:

 ```ts
 // bad